lbacik/value-object/README.md

 ## Example

-This example uses assertion, but it is not "THE MUST" of course :)
+The below example uses assertion, but it is not mandatory of course :)

 ```php
 declare(strict_types=1);